Delta Bessborough: Architecture

 The Delta Bessborough is one of Canada's grand railway hotels built for Canadian National Railway.
-The hotel was initially designed John S. Archibald, although John Schofield would take over after Archibald's death.
+The hotel was initially designed by John S. Archibald, although John Schofield would take over after Archibald's death.
 The building was designed in a Châteauesque-style, with further inspiration drawn from castles in Bavaria.
 The heavy use of the Châteauesque architectural style on a number of early grand railway hotels in the country eventually led to its recognition as a distinct Canadian architectural style by the 1920s.
 In an effort to capitalize on this sentiment, the designs for the hotel were made to emphasize its Châteauesque features, through the increased use of medieval elements.

 Châteauesque features found on the hotel include oriel windows, rounded turrets, quoins, string courses, and machicolations on the hotel's walls.
 The roof of the hotel features Gothic Revival dormers with carved tympana are spread throughout.
 A variety of different grotesque are also spread throughout the building.
 Materials used in construction were of Canadian origin, including Tyndall stone from Manitoba, brick from the Claybank Brick Plant in Claybank, Saskatchewan, and tiles from Estevan, Saskatchewan.
 The interior of the hotel features ceiling moulds, plaster reliefs, and terrazzo floors.

 Facilities

 The hotel includes 225 guest rooms and suites.
 Suites at the hotel includes the Vice Regal Suite, a suite located on the third floor of the hotel, facing towards the Central Business District.

 Several areas in the hotel are occupied by three restaurants and other food-based services.
-Restaurants located within the Bessborough Hotel include the a Japanese restaurant known as Samurai, and Garden Court Cafe, a restaurant featuring locally sourced food.
+Restaurants located within the Bessborough Hotel include the Garden Court Cafe, a restaurant featuring locally sourced food.
 In addition to food-services and lodgings, the hotel also includes a fitness centre, pool, and a 167 m2 spa.
 The hotel also features 1672 m2 of event space, used for conferences, weddings, and other social events.

 The hotel property also features a 20000 m2 of private waterfront gardens backing into the South Saskatchewan River.
 The gardens hosts large functions and are commonly used a number of social events, most notably the Saskatchewan Jazz Festival.